Mariners’ Jean Segura, Hisashi Iwakuma could be back in Seattle by end of week if all goes well in Tacoma starting Monday

 Servais said the thought of getting the starting rotation back as well as Segura is “exciting.’’

-The returns of Hernandez and Iwakuma, though, will also mean a few roster moves upcoming with the team having to figure out what to do with the two pitchers who have largely started in their absence — Sam Giviglio and Christian Bergman.
+The returns of Hernandez and Iwakuma, though, will also mean a few roster moves upcoming with the team having to figure out what to do with the two pitchers who have largely started in their absence — Sam Gaviglio and Christian Bergman.

-Each has pitched better than the team might have expected — Giviglio is 3-1 entering his start Monday against Detroit.
+Each has pitched better than the team might have expected — Gaviglio is 3-1 entering his start Monday against Detroit.

 “We can only have five starting pitchers,’’ Servais said.
 “We’ll just take it a day at a time and see how Kuma comes out of it tonight.
 Sam has done a really good job for us.
 Kept us in a lot of ballgames and he’s getting more comfortable and the confidence is growing.
 Expecting a good game out of him tonight.’’